 Templewood - Explore this ancient site of standing stones.

 You’ll keep your phone on silent mode on this tour.

 Because you won’t want to disturb the tranquil wildlife, unspoilt blonde beaches, and traditional fishing villages.
 You’ll simply want to take in as much of the natural harmony as possible.

 You stay in the brightly coloured fishing village of Tobermory, where the locals live peacefully alongside the wild ocean.
 You visit ancient abbeys and prehistoric standing stones that have stood serenely for centuries.
 And you get the chance to see the unchanging geological wonder of Fingal’s Cave.

-So take part in this tour, and rejuvenate your senses in the peaceful natural surroundings of Iona and Mull.
+So take part in this tour and rejuvenate your senses in the peaceful natural surroundings of Iona and Mull.

 Students, seniors over 60, and children between 5 and 15 (unfortunately, we don't carry children under 5 years old)

-From here, you continue through the Queen Elizabeth forest park and the bristling terrain of the Trossachs, before reaching the wide and remote expanse of Rannoch Moor.
+From here, you continue through the Queen Elizabeth Forest Park and bristling terrain of the Trossachs, before reaching the wide and remote expanse of Rannoch Moor.

-After a day in the great outdoors we return to Tobermory for the night.
+After a day in the great outdoors, we return to Tobermory for the night.

-After leaving the town we arrive in the National Park of Loch Lomond and climb up more than 800 feet to the pass of ’ Rest and be Thankful’, before hugging the shores of Loch Long and Loch Lomond itself.
+After leaving the town, you arrive in the National Park of Loch Lomond and travel up more than 800 feet to the ‘Rest and be Thankful’ view.

 You stay three nights in the colourful harbour town of Tobermory*, the capital of the island.